Gorgeous-Patrick/unbill/crates/unbill-core/src/net/DESIGN.md

 ### Identity invite URL

-The existing device generates a 32-byte cryptographically random token associated with a specific `user_id`, stores it in memory, and constructs an invite URL:
+The existing device generates a 32-byte cryptographically random token associated with a specific `user_id`, saves it to `LedgerStore` (in `pending_identity_tokens.json`), and constructs an invite URL:

 ```
 unbill://identity/<existing_node_id_hex>/<token_hex>